Tyler799/Morrowind-2020/Morrowind_2019.md

 - [Ultimate Icon Replacer](http://mw.modhistory.com/download-56-6673).
 This replaces all Morrowind object/inventory icons with better icons.
 Mods you install further down the line will take priority over some of these.

 * Alternatives, for potions and scrolls you may want [Potions and Scrolls](http://mw.modhistory.com/download-35-2339).
 Take a look at the screenshots of both and decide for yourself.
 If you do want "Potions and Scrolls" just load it directly after Ultimate Icon Replacer.
+Note this is in ACE archive format which MO2 can't directly open.

 - [JiFFY Morrowind UI Revamped](http://www.nexusmods.com/morrowind/mods/43922/?).
 This UI mod was chosen in particular because of how much it revamps, and it looks nice to boot.
 Choose between Dark or Classic, pick your crosshair and choose any size options.
 I went with 50% smaller crosshair and 25% smaller cursor, but you can and should try all the sizes in game to see which you prefer.
 Optionally for those avid readers, this mod includes the mod "Scroll Daedric Alphabet".
 This mod gives you a key to read the Daedric characters on spell scrolls.
 Lastly, don't forget to make the necessary changes to your .ini.